-Child support is paid by parents who don't live with their children, or who share care of their children with someone else.
+Child support is paid by parents who do not live with their children, or who share care of their children with someone else.

 How much child support you pay depends on: